aminnairi/preact-page/README.md

 ### PageDescription

-This component let's you use the page descriptioon set in the `pages` array of the provider directly into your markup.
+This component let's you use the page description set in the `pages` array of the provider directly into your markup.
 This is pretty much useful only when doing server-side rendering as displaying the markup for a meta is not necessary when using the client-side provider and is done automatically for you.

 [Summary](#summary)